jenkins-x/jx-docs/content/en/about/concepts/features.md

 ### Addons

 Some of these applications are baked in; like: Nexus, ChartMuseum, Monocular.
-Others are provided as an `Addon`.
+Others are provided as an `Addon` like [Grafana](https://github.com/grafana/grafana)

 To install an addon then use the [jx create addon](/commands/jx_create_addon/) command. e.g.